 Enter the Research organization's overall effect cutoff (required) described in the Study Report (for example, “2-fold versus control”).
 Enter multiple cut-offs if more than one is provided in the Study Report.

 Enter Additional information important to the overall study, but where the details were not included in the fields above (optional).
-If reporting a vehicle control, enter the details regarding the positive/negative control in this section.
+Enter only the study vehicle control (i.e. not the positive or negative control), if the vehicle itself is not specified in the study.
+Enter the details regarding the positive/negative control in the Additional Information section under this tab.

+4.10.1 If the vehicle is specified, enter the vehicle experiment data as a separate experiment, if possible.

 For example: